Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_5-Platforms/Module_2-Example_ZCU104_Min/README.md

 For detailed instructions of how to design a base system, please refer to UG1209 for MPSoC, UG1305 for Versal.

-If you're familiar with creating Vivado project and PetaLinux project for MPSoC, please feel free to skip this section and jump to Step 1.
+If you're familiar with creating Vivado project and PetaLinux project for MPSoC, please feel free to skip this section and jump to Step 1. [src/zcu104_min_step0.tcl](./src/zcu104_min_step0.tcl) is provided to re-create the Vivado project for this step.

 This example is based on ZCU104.
 It's assumed all platform project files are saved in **~/zcu104_min** directory.

 Here's the instructions for a minimum start for the base component.

-#### 1. Prepare Hardware Specification in Vivado
+#### A. Prepare Hardware Specification in Vivado

 1. Launch Vivado
    `vivado &`